‘The Bold And The Beautiful’ Spoilers Next Week: Sally’s Plans Are Revealed

 Celeb Dirty Laundry even thinks that Sally will have an ally in Thomas (Pierson Fode) and that when the two start working together there might be a chance for them to even find some romance in between taking down her fiercest rivals the Forresters.

-The Bold and the Beautiful spoilers next week did not say if Thomas will finally be free from Caroline (Linsey Godfrey) but seeing that she’s still in New York and has no plans of returning home yet it may be possible that he’ll be free to date Sally in the near future.
+The Bold and the Beautiful spoilers next week did not say if Thomas will finally be free from Caroline (Linsey Godfrey) but seeing that she’s still in New York and has no plans of returning home yet, it may be possible that he’ll be free to date Sally in the near future.

-In other Bold and the Beautiful spoilers next week it seems that a heartbroken Bill (Don Diamont) will open up about losing Brooke (Katherine Kelly Lang) to Ridge (Thorsten Kaye) and he thinks that if she was really free to choose her path she would’ve chosen him over Ridge.
+In other Bold and the Beautiful spoilers next week, it seems that a heartbroken Bill (Don Diamont) will open up about losing Brooke (Katherine Kelly Lang) to Ridge (Thorsten Kaye), and he thinks that if she was really free to choose her path she would’ve chosen him over Ridge.

 Celeb Dirty Laundry‘s teaser video also showed Bill pouring his heart out to Rick (Jacob Young) over losing Brooke to another man.